Pricing and Profit

 Contribution per order = sale price - variable cost - percentage fee amount - fixed fee per order.
 Break-even units = fixed costs / contribution per order.
 Target-profit units = (fixed costs + target profit) / contribution per order.

-• A product priced at $65 can still need dozens or hundreds of orders to break even once variable costs, processor fees, and fixed costs are all included.
+• A product priced at $65 can still need dozens or hundreds of orders to break even once variable costs, processor fees, and fixed costs are all in the mix.

-• This tool is useful when you want to know whether a promotion, channel, or price cut still gives you a realistic path to covering your fixed spend.
+• Helpful when you want to know whether a promotion, channel switch, or price cut still gives you a realistic path to covering fixed spend.

 • Break-even math only works if contribution per order is positive.
-If your per-order economics are negative, volume does not solve the problem.
+If your per-order economics are negative, selling more does not fix the problem.

-• Use realistic variable cost and fee assumptions instead of idealized numbers, especially when a marketplace or processor takes a percentage of gross order value.
+• Use realistic variable cost and fee assumptions — especially when a marketplace or processor takes a percentage of gross order value.

-• This is a planning model for pricing and channel decisions, not a substitute for full accounting or cash-flow forecasting.
+• This is a planning model for pricing and channel decisions, not a replacement for full accounting or cash-flow forecasting.